byrge/Hugo-Site-analyticshelp/content/services/measure-what-matters.md

 draft: false
 ---

-With an audit on your analytics environment we improve the accuracy of your data about visitors to your digital channels.
+With an audit on your digital environment I will improve the accuracy of your data about visitors & their behaviour in your digital channels.

-## Ne verba patulosque numen vix libet

-Agitabitur signa lympha; non lacunae, mox cum tumulis quoque triste dictis.
-Ignibus inpatiens explorat, te tegens _ferro nocere haud_, et Dulichium tui male!
-Quo sed [fuit flexit et](#vexant-achivi) hic die solido, gloria?

-1. Cum det dixit Parcarum qui spemque est
-2. Exit ex huic
-3. Quod consiste agitataque claustraque vicina videt lacertis
-4. Loquor videt
-5. Ardua non igne caelesti coniugis cognovi diversorum
-6. Per nunc pariterque saeva vindicet
+## Improving you Data Quality will result in better data meaning better decisions

+I can audit your digital environment by:

+1. checking your Google Analytics account & setup
+2. checking your Google Tag Manager account & setup
+3. testing if your digital collection is according to the privacy laws
+4. analyzing your digital data collection and data quality

 Locus evicit loquuntur Tyrrhena omnes, obstipui pugnabant temptavit Phoco _vati_ dabant deus.
 Memorata haberet sepulcrales gentisque dum sic, in flumina templa!